 There are some other pretty buzzing metropolises around the UK.
 As well as the obvious, Manchester, Edinburgh, Belfast, Cardiff, Liverpool… check out Leeds, Newcastle, and Bath.

 All of these offer a great mix of history as well as being modern cities with great vibes of their own.
-Then there are some smaller cities such as Lincoln, Salisbury, Stirling and of course, St. Davids, the smallest city in the UK with a population of less than 2000 people!
+Then there are some smaller cities such as Salisbury, Stirling and of course, St. Davids, the smallest city in the UK with a population of less than 2000 people!

 Quaint Tudor streets of England